cooler-SAI/FirestormTBC/README.md

 ### Exceptions to GPL

-  Some third-party libraries CMaNGOS uses have other licenses, that must be uphold.
+  Some third-party libraries Firestorm Freelance uses have other licenses, that must be uphold.
 These libraries are located within the dep/ directory

-  In addition, as a special exception, the CMaNGOS project gives permission to link the code of its release of MaNGOS with the OpenSSL project's "OpenSSL" library (or with modified versions of it that use the same license as the "OpenSSL" library), and distribute
+  In addition, as a special exception, the Firestorm Freelance project gives permission to link the code of its release of MaNGOS with the OpenSSL project's "OpenSSL" library (or with modified versions of it that use the same license as the "OpenSSL" library), and distribute